Steveorevo/node-red-contrib-nbrowser/README.md

 ## Utility Functions
 **removeTargetAttr** - is a utility function that is callable from the evalJavaScript method.
 This function is useful to prevent a new window from spawning when clicking an anchor link.
 Instead, the existing browser window will be used for navigation.

+**msg.nbrowser_delay** - The delay between nbrowser nodes within the same flow; default is 1500ms but can be changed via the input to nbrowser.
+Increase this value to avoid `navigation error -3` and `ERR_ABORTED`.

 ## References
 The method operations are derived from open source [NightmareJS](http://www.nightmarejs.org) project.
 The official [node-red-contrib-nbrowser](https://github.com/steveorevo/node-red-contrib-nbrowser) project on GitHub.